bluesoft/bee/README.md

 ## Configuration

-All modules used by the bee bee.properties default host the file containing the settings for connecting to the database.
-There may be various configurations of the same database file.
+All modules use by the file "bee.properties" by default.
+This file contains the database connection settings.
+There may be several database configurations inside this file.

-You can also specify an alternate configuration file using the-DdatabaseConfig = `<file>`.
+You can also specify an alternate configuration file using the -DdatabaseConfig = `<file>`.

      The file structure is as follows: